-The widespread electrification of music during the 1950s led to a multitude of artistic concepts – in- and outside the confines of academia and institutional studios.
-44 minutes of fieldwork and funny sounds with Alireza Mashayekhi, Delia Derbyshire, Else Marie Pade, İlhan Mimaroğlu and others.
+The widespread electrification of music during the 1950s led to a multitude of artistic concepts – both within and beyond the confines of academies and institutional studios.

 Otto Luening – Low Speed

-the first all electronic music concert in the US, premiered at New York’s Museum Of Modern Art (1952, Ellipsis Arts)
+The first concert featuring exclusively electronic music in the United States, premiered at the Museum Of Modern Art in New York City.
+(1952, Ellipsis Arts)

 Daphne Oram – Ursa Major (Sun Mix)

-sounds from the graphic and photoelectric production system Oramics, invented by the BBC Radiophonic Workshop co-founder herself.
-It allowed for changes in pitch control and timbre without specialist knowledge (1962, Young Americans)
+Sounds from the Oramics graphic and photoelectric production system, invented by the co-founder of the BBC Radiophonic Workshop herself.
+It enabled changes to pitch control and timbre without specialist knowledge.
+(1962, Young Americans)

 Richard Maxfield – Pastoral Symphony

-Sixties music before the Sixties had really started, from New York City (1960, New World Records)
+Sixties music before the Sixties had really begun, from New York City.
+(1960, New World Records)

 Tom Dissevelt – Fantasy In Orbit: Tropicolour

-Dissevelt’s music captured the time’s space mood so convincingly that Stanley Kubrick considered him for the soundtrack to 2001: A Space Odyssey (1963, Basta)
+Tom Dissevelt’s music captured the space atmosphere of the time so convincingly that Stanley Kubrick considered him for the soundtrack to 2001: A Space Odyssey.
+(1963, Basta)

 Tod Dockstader – Two Fragments From Apocalypse: Second Fragment